pnnl/tesp/examples/sgip1/README.md

 Copyright (c) 2017-18, Battelle Memorial Institute

-These example files are based on the IEEE Paper ...
+These example files are based on the *IEEE Transactions on Power Systems* paper by Qiuhua Huang et. al., "Simulation-Based Valuation of Transactive Energy Systems", in publication.

 To run a case: